Automatically generate PowerPoint PPTX presentations using Power Automate or Zapier

 Trigger

-Select the form from the list of Plumsail Forms.
+Select the Company report from your list of Plumsail Forms.

 Test